-47 Even these listed comparators are not entirely pure play regulated monopolists.
+65 Even these listed comparators are not entirely pure play regulated monopolists.
 Severn Trent and United Utilities are close to pure play for England and Wales water and sewerage companies, as is Pennon following its disposal of Viridor which completed on 8 July 2020, but National Grid has international assets and operates in some competitive market segments.
 BT Group similarly operates in a range of market segments only some of which are subject to economic regulation.
+66 The impact of the Covid-19 pandemic is an example of this.

-49 Specifically, weekly or monthly estimates are affected by the 'reference day bias' in which betas of the same frequency and estimation window can be different because of the day picked.
+67 Specifically, weekly or monthly estimates are affected by the 'reference day bias' in which betas of the same frequency and estimation window can be different because of the day picked.